 The left atrial appendage (LAA) is a small, thin walled structure located on the front of the left atrium.
 The LAA has no known role in the adult heart.
-The LAA is the major source of blood clots responsible for stroke or transient ischemic attack (TIA) in patients with atrial fibrillation.
-In patients with some types of atrial fibrillation and blood clot in the left atrium, the clot was located in the LAA 90% of the time.
+The LAA is the most common site (90 to 95%) for blood clot formation responsible for stroke or transient ischemic attack (TIA) in patients with atrial fibrillation.

 Usual Care

-For most patients in atrial fibrillation, the usual care is to be on warfarin or a direct oral anticoagulant (DOAC), also known as a blood thinner, to prevent the development of clot in the LAA.
-Warfarin is a difficult medication to manage, due to the requirement of lab testing, dietary restrictions and interactions, and compliance issues.
-Being on a blood thinner increases the risk of bleeding, especially in the brain and belly.
+For most patients in atrial fibrillation, the usual care is to be on warfarin or direct oral anticoagulant (DOAC), also known as a blood thinner, to prevent the development of clot in the LAA.
+Warfarin is a medication that can be difficult to manage due to the requirement of lab testing, dietary restrictions/interactions, and compliance issues.
+Being on a blood thinner increases the risk of bleeding, especially in the brain and abdomen.

-Some patients are not candidates for warfarin, or DOAC, or do not wish to take any medications and want a procedure to reduce their risk of having a stroke.
-Most commonly, these are patients with intolerance to warfarin/DOAC, prior bleeding, or at high risk of bleeding.
+Some patients are not candidates for warfarin or DOAC and some patients do not wish to take medications, therefore elect to have a procedure to reduce their risk of having a stroke.
+Most commonly, these are patients with intolerance to warfarin/DOAC, prior bleeding, or a high risk of bleeding.

 Nonsurgical Intervention

-Sometimes, the LAA can be closed without by a percutaneous repair and it is done in the cardiac catheterization lab.
-The procedure will typically take 1-2 hours to complete and requires the use of general anesthesia, meaning you will be asleep and won’t remember the procedure.
+Sometimes, the LAA can be closed (without surgery) by a percutaneous repair and it is done in the cardiac catheterization lab.
+The procedure will typically take 1-2 hours to complete and requires the use of general anesthesia, meaning you will be asleep and will not remember the procedure.

-Immediately before the procedure, a transesophageal echocardiogram (TEE) is performed to ensure there is no clot in the LAA.
-If there is clot, the procedure has to be delayed until the clot is broken down as putting catheters to a LAA with clot could lead to a stroke.
+A few days before the procedure, a transesophageal echocardiogram (TEE) is performed to ensure that there is no clot in the LAA, before patients can be brought forward for a procedure.
+If there is a clot, the procedure is delayed until the clot is dissolved as putting catheters (a small tube) into a LAA with clot could lead to a stroke.

-A catheter (a small tube) is placed into your vein in your groin and is threaded into your heart.
+A catheter (small tube) is placed into a vein in your groin and is threaded into your heart.
 A small poke is made in the septum between the right and left atria in order to get to the LAA.
 We then size the LAA, select a device, and place it into the LAA.
-Once the device is in the right spot, is the right size, isn’t moving, and there is no blood leaking around it, we release it.
+Once the device is in the right spot, is the right size, is not moving, and there is no blood leaking around it, the device is released.

-You will stay overnight in the hospital, then go home the next day after an early morning TTE.
-You may have to keep taking blood thinners afterwards, this will depend on discussion with your interventional cardiologist.
+You will stay overnight in the hospital.
+You will go home the next day after a TTE is performed.
+You may have to keep taking blood thinners afterwards.
+This depends on the discussions with your Interventional Cardiologist.